the quiet revolution

 To achieve this, Air Liquide combines biogas reforming, the use of renewable energies during water electrolysis, and the use of technologies for the capture and upgrading of carbon emitted during the process of producing hydrogen from natural gas.

-Even when it is produced from natural gas, hydrogen is a virtuous energy: for equal distances traveled, hydrogen cars allow to reduce greenhouse gas emissions by 20% compared with combustion vehicles.
+Even when it is produced from natural gas, hydrogen is a virtuous energy: for equal distances traveled, hydrogen cars allow to reduce greenhouse gas emissions by at least 20% compared with combustion vehicles.

 The "hydrogen society"